nodefluent/kafka-streams/README.md

 # kafka-streams

+> (stateful) kafka stream processing 100% nodejs

-  [kafka-streams](http://docs.confluent.io/3.0.0/streams) :octopus: equivalent for nodejs :turtle: :rocket: build on super fast :fire: observables using [most.js](https://github.com/cujojs/most) :metal: ships with [sinek](https://github.com/krystianity/node-sinek) :pray: for backpressure overwriteable local-storage solution allows for any kind of datastore e.g. RocksDB, Redis, Postgres.. async (Promises) and sync stream operators e.g. `stream$.map()` or `stream$.asyncMap()` super easy API :goberserk: your kafka broker should be version `>= 0.9.x` the lib is based on `sinek`, which is based on node-kafka's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)
+[kafka-streams](http://docs.confluent.io/3.0.0/streams) :octopus: equivalent for nodejs :turtle: :rocket:
+build on super fast :fire: observables using [most.js](https://github.com/cujojs/most) :metal:
+ships with [sinek](https://github.com/krystianity/node-sinek) :pray: for backpressure
+overwriteable local-storage solution allows for any kind of datastore e.g. RocksDB, Redis, Postgres..
+async (Promises) and sync stream operators e.g. `stream$.map()` or `stream$.asyncMap()`
+super easy API :goberserk:
+your kafka broker should be version `>= 0.9.x`
+the lib is based on `sinek`, which is based on node-kafka's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)